Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Mick Jagger and Bianca Macias get married in St. Tropez on Wednesday, 12th May.

-Jun There is an outbreak of cholera in West Bengal.
+June An outbreak of cholera is reported in West Bengal on 5th June.
 Thousands of refugees cross the border into India.

 The Education Secretary, Margaret Thatcher, dubbed the "milk snatcher", announces plans to abolish free school milk for over-sevens.
 In defiance, Labour-controlled councils pledge to continue supplying universal free milk for schoolchildren.